wmercurio/gregcaporaso.github.com/teaching/_sources/courses/bio299_spring_2013/homework_assignments.txt

 Grading
 ^^^^^^^

-All students in a group will receive the same grade on this assignment.
+All students in a group will receive the same grade on this assignment, unless there is clear evidence that some student(s) didn't contribute.

 Groups
 ^^^^^^